Skip to sidebar

 Continuity from early childhood education to preschool and then to basic education

-We strive to plan the child's growth and learning path as a continuum in the child's best interests, taking into account both the support the child has previously received and the support needs assessed for the next stage.
-The integrated preschool group is not always located in the preschool unit closest to the child's home or in the premises of the child's future school.
+We strive to plan the child’s growth and learning path as a continuum in the child’s best interests, taking into account both the support the child has previously received and the support needs assessed for the next stage.
+The integrated preschool group is not always located in the preschool unit closest to the child’s home or on the premises of the child’s future school.
 During the preschool year, the staff discusses with the guardians which school the child will attend.